Kampong Pandan, Brunei

-Kampong Pandan is a residential area in Kuala Belait, the principal town of Belait District, Brunei.
+Kampong Pandan (Kampung Pandan) or simply known as Pandan, is a residential area in Kuala Belait, the principal town of Belait District, Brunei.
 It has a population of around 16,200 in 2016.
 It encompasses a housing estate of the country's National Housing Scheme.

-Name
+Etymology

 Kampong Pandan comes from the same name in Malay which translates as 'Pandan Village'.
 It is probably named after pandan, a tropical plant known for its aromatic leaves.

 Geography

 Kampong Pandan is surrounded by the South China Sea to the north, Panaga to the east, Mumong to the south and Kuala Belait proper to the west.

 Administration

 For census and other administrative purposes, Kampong Pandan has been divided into three villages (kampung):

 Each village is assigned a village head (ketua kampung).
 All of the administrative villages of Kampong Pandan are under Mukim Kuala Belait, a mukim subdivision of Belait District.
 The villages are also part of the municipal area of Kuala Belait.